metzdigital/Quiltscape/README.md

    - **Play/Pause/Restart** control the animation, while the **Preview speed** slider changes draw speed.
    - Drag the **Progress** slider to jump to any point along the stitch path.
    - Adjust the **Pantograph layout** panel to tile the design into repeated rows (control repeats, rows, row distance in mm, stagger toggle, stagger percent).
 The preview updates instantly to show the full pantograph layout.
-   - Pick an export format and press **Export…** to write a file (exports remain a single pattern so you can tile downstream as needed).
+   - Pick an export format and press **Export…** to write a file (DXF for machine import, Animated GIF for sharing/preview).
 5. The exported files list every stitch (and jump) in document millimetres.
 They can be loaded directly by many quilting systems or passed through manufacturer tooling if post-processing is required.

 ### Snap sandbox note